DARC-UHM/annotation-review/README.md

 [2024-04-17 09:47:45 -1000] [47269] [ERROR] Retrying in 1 second.
 ```

-This means that port 8000 is already being used by another application (another instance of the review application) - the terminal was probably closed without hitting `CTRL + C` first.
+This means that port 8000 is already being used by another application (another instance of the review application).
 To fix:

 1) Find the process that is running the app by entering `ps aux | grep gunicorn` in the terminal.
 This will print a list of running processes on the machine that match the name `gunicorn`.
 There will most likely be 3 processes listed, the ones of interest end in `--threads 3`.
 2) Try to kill each `--threads 3` process by entering `kill PROCESS_NUMBER` where `PROCESS_NUMBER` is the first number from the left on the line of the process.